kikofernandez/programmingfightclub/chapters/recap.md

 Classes describe the state and behaviour of an object.
 The state of a class lives in its attributes while the behaviour is expressed via its methods.
+A class that hides its attributes with a `private` access modifier (remember `public`, `protected` and `private`?) protects its internal state from other classes.
+Now, the only way to interact with the internal state is via the behaviour exposed by the class, the methods.
+As a general advice, you should not expose the internal state of your class to others; you should expose your behaviour.
+This is what make great abstractions such as associative arrays, tasks and futures among others.

+Classes expose their behaviour via its methods.
+If those methods just get the attributes and set them, we call them *getters* and *setters*.
+Enough for an introduction to something that should you already now, let's see some code!
-Let's start with a typical example and work on it with in the next concepts:
+Let's start with a typical example and work on it in the next concepts:

 Idea:
 Let's model a dog, who has as state her alertness and her behaviour is to bark